The rectum is the last several inches of the large intestine. Rectal cancer starts in the lining of the rectum (rectal mucosa).

 - A personal history of colorectal cancer or polyps.
 Your risk of colorectal cancer is higher if you've already had rectal cancer, colon cancer or adenomatous polyps.

 - Inflammatory bowel disease.
 Chronic inflammatory diseases of the colon and rectum, such as ulcerative colitis and Crohn's disease, increase your risk of colorectal cancer.

 - Obesity.
-People who are obese have an increased risk of colorectal cancer when compared with people considered normal weight.
+Obese people have an increased risk of colorectal cancer when compared with people considered at a healthy weight.

 - Smoking.
-People who smoke may have an increased risk of colon cancer.
+People who smoke may have an increased risk of colorectal cancer.

 - Radiation therapy for previous cancer.
 Radiation therapy directed at the abdomen to treat previous cancers may increase the risk of colorectal cancer.

 To reduce your risk of colorectal cancer, consider trying to: